Brewers vs. Royals Player Props Betting Odds

 Adames Stats

-- Willy Adames has put up 31 hits with four doubles, seven home runs and 19 walks.
-He has driven in 23 runs with two stolen bases.
+- Adames has 31 hits with four doubles, seven home runs, 20 walks and 23 RBI.
+He's also stolen three bases.

 Adames Recent Games